 Beginning with the EHT's now iconic image of M87, a new video takes viewers on a journey through the data from each telescope.
 The video shows data across many factors of ten in scale, both of wavelengths of light and physical size.
 The sequence begins with the EHT image of the black hole in M87 released in April 2019 (the data was obtained in April 2017).
 It then moves through images from other radio telescope arrays from around the globe, moving outward in the field of view during each step.
 (The scale for the width of squares is given in light years in the bottom right hand corner).

 Next, the view changes to telescopes that detect visible light (Hubble and Swift), ultraviolet light (Swift), and X-rays (Chandra and NuSTAR).
-The screen splits to show how these images, which cover the same amount of the sky at the same time, compare to one another.
+The screen explodes to show how these images, which cover the same amount of the sky at the same time, compare to one another.
 The sequence finishes by showing what gamma ray telescopes on the ground, and Fermi in space, detect from this black hole and its jet.

 Throughout the sequence the smallest detail that the array or telescope can see increases in size by a large amount.
 For example the smallest details that the EHT, Chandra, and Fermi can see are 0.0067, 130 and 330,000 light-years respectively.
 Only the EHT can detect the black hole's shadow, and at the other extreme, Fermi is not able to determine whether the gamma ray emission it detects comes from regions close to the black hole, or from the jet.